adambard/learnxinyminutes-docs/qsharp.html.markdown

 \
 */

-// Note: Using C# multi-line around Q# because there doesn't appear to be a markdown formatter yet.
+// Note: Using C# multi-line around Q#
+// there doesn't appear to be a Q# markdown formatter yet.

 /////////////////////////////////////
 // 1.
 Quantum data types and operators